elliottd/vdrparser/README.md

 EMNLP 2013 [1]
 --------------

 The EMNLP 2013 VDRParser only extracts features from the CoNLL-X formatted representation.
-To reproduce the EMNLP 2013 results, ./runEMNLP2013.sh
+To reproduce the EMNLP 2013 results, download the Visual and Linguistic Treebank Dataset from http://homepages.inf.ed.ac.uk/s0128959/dataset/ and extract into data/emnlp2013

+run ./runEMNLP2013.sh

     Labelled
     Mean Directed: 54.033 +- 4.687